fanqingsong/fastapi-hive/docs/design.md

     DIP Definition

-    * High-level modules should not depend on low-level modules.
+    * High-level cornerstones should not depend on low-level cornerstones.
         Both should depend on the abstraction.

     * Abstractions should not depend on details.